 Almhof Schneider Vs Aurelio in Lech

 Don’t make me choose!
-These are two of the very best ski hotels in the Alps, The Almhof Schneider is more convenient for the village, but the Aurellio’s Bentley cars will whisk you into town as well so neither is inconvenient.
+These are two of the very best ski hotels in the Alps, The Almhof Schneider is more convenient for the village, but the Aurellio will whisk you into town in their Bentley, so neither is inconvenient.

 I guess the main differentiating feature between the hotels is that the Aurelio is boutique and the smaller hotel of the two and has a more modern style, and is not desperately alpine.
 The Schneider is slightly more traditional-modern with an Alpine feel with a darker, atmospheric candlelit bar area.
 I would say the Aurelio is like an Aman whereas the Almhof Schneider an even better version of the very best Four Seasons hotel in the world.

-There is no winner here, neither hotel is the best, they both are.
-If you can’t decide, I recommend staying in both!
+There is no winner here, neither is the best, they are both Fantastic.
+I recommend staying in both!

 3. Gasthof Post, Lech, Austria